DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 record; course completion certificate.

-each student or licensee.
+for each student.
 The record must contain all of the following information:

 (c) The number of classroom hours attended.